dullemond/ppdiskcoolcalc/README.md

    t_relax is then t_relax=t_cool/(4+1.6).
 If the temperature-dependence of the Planck-mean opacity kappa_P is not accounted for, you get t_relax=t_cool/4, which is what most publications use.

+4. Our disk model is super-simple.
+It is best applicable to the later stages of protoplanetary disk evolution, because it assumes that there is no internal viscous heating, only irradiative heating.
+The irradiation is also treated in a super-simple way, simply setting the irradiation angle to a constant value of 0.05.

+5. We set the adiabatic index gamma=5/3, because we focus on the outer regions of the disk which are cold, so that H_2 rotational degrees of freedom are not excited.
+Some other works use gamma=7/5.

+6. We include the gas-dust coupling time scale, which is often slower (=larger) than the radiative time scale itself and therefore has to be included.
+   Many publications include it too, some do not.